nubenum/LogAggregator/README.md

 * __Message.__ The message search string can be a Java-esque regex and will match entries containing the pattern.
 If you want to match the entire message, use `^$`.
 If you want to match case insensitively, use the embedded flag `(?i)` (see documentation about Java regexes to learn more).

 Message pattern matches will be highlighted in the list and in the detail view.
 Tip: You can adapt the search pattern and click again on an entry to update the detail view without reapplying the filter or jumping.

+---

+This project was conceived at IT-Designers GmbH (www.it-designers.de)